Zain-Orwa/C_Pointer_Lab/01_intro/notes/02_pointers_and_memory_in_c.md

 **In Short:** Static variables remember their value between calls and live as long as the program runs.
 Automatic variables vanish after the function finishes.

 ``````

+The downside,many problems can occur when using pointers, such as:
+• Accessing arrays and other data structures beyond their bounds.
+• Referencing automatic variables after they have gone out of existence.
+• Referencing heap allocated memory after it has been released.
+• Dereferencing a pointer before memory has been allocated to it.